Race-week taper

 Why this prompt works

-- Projection-anchored.
+- Date-anchored.

 get_fitness_projectionturns “rest up” into a specific load percentage that hits a TSB number — testable, not vibes. - No-write rule.
 Race week is the worst time for an accidental calendar edit.
 Explicitly forbidding writes keeps the assistant advisory.